the-strawhecker-group/aim/docs/README.md

 The AIM API leverages [Firebase Authentication](https://firebase.google.com/docs/auth) to securely authenticate services and users.
-To enable API usage, service accounts are created and used to generate a secret refresh token that is given to the primary API contact.
+To enable API usage, service accounts are created and used to generate a secret Refresh Token that is given to the primary API contact.

 These Refresh Tokens do not expire and can be used to retrieve short lived Access